$2$-Modular Matrices

 \begin{theorem} For each sufficiently large integer $r$, the maximum size of a simple rank-$r$ matroid with no minor in $\{U_{2,5}, F_7, \U, R_9\}$ is ${r + 2 \choose 2} - 2$. \end{theorem}

 While we make progress on Problem \ref{open} for $\Delta = 2$, it is surprisingly difficult for $\Delta \ge 3$.
-For $\Delta \ge 3$, the current best upper bound on the maximum size of a simple rank-$r$ matroid in $\cM_{\Delta}$ is ${r + 1 \choose 2} + C \cdot r$ for a large constant $C$, proved by Geelen, Nelson, and Walsh~\cite{complex}.
-However, it is unclear what the correct bound should be.
-It is also unclear whether $\cM_{\Delta}$ is closed under duality for $\Delta \ge 3$, and even what the rank-$2$ excluded minor is for $\cM_{\Delta}$.
+For fixed $\Delta \ge 3$, the current best upper bound on the maximum size of a simple rank-$r$ matroid in $\cM_{\Delta}$ is ${r + 1 \choose 2} + C \cdot r$ for a large constant $C$, proved by Geelen, Nelson, and Walsh~\cite{complex}.
+Recently, Lee et al. \cite{LPSX} proved an upper bound of $\Delta^2{r + 1 \choose 2}$, which is the first bound that is polynomial in both $r$ and $\Delta$.
+Both of these are recent additions to a long sequence of previous results; we direct the reader to \cite{Glanzer} for more details.
+However, it is unclear what the correct bound should be for $\Delta \ge 3$.
+It is also unclear in general what the rank-$2$ uniform excluded minor is for $\cM_{\Delta}$.
+On a more positive note, it follows from a result of D'Adderio and Moci \cite[Theorem 2.2]{DM} that $\cM_{\Delta}$ is closed under duality for all positive $\Delta$.
+In Theorem \ref{duality} we present an elementary proof of this result due to Marcel Celaya (private communication).
+However, for $\Delta \ge 3$ it is unknown whether $\overline \cM_{\Delta} = \cM_{\Delta}$, and whether $\overline \cM_{\Delta}$ is closed under duality.
 Some of the difficulties of these open problems are discussed in Section \ref{duality}.
 After introducing some preliminaries in Section \ref{preliminaries}, we show in Section \ref{max matroids} that $A_r$ and $A'_r$ attain equality in Theorem \ref{main}.
 The proofs of Theorems \ref{main} and \ref{main matroids} are given in Section \ref{proofs}.
 A crucial case in the proof of the latter, when $M$ has a spanning-clique restriction, is treated in Section \ref{spanning-clique case}.
 Prior to that, Sections \ref{1-extensions}, \ref{2-extensions}, and \ref{k-extensions} consider $1$-, $2$-, and $k$-element extensions of a clique. \end{section}

 \begin{section}{Preliminaries} We follow the notation of \cite{Oxley}, unless otherwise stated.
 For a matroid $M$, we write $|M|$ and $\elem(M)$ for, respectively, $|E(M)|$ and the number of points of $M$.
 For an integer $\ell \ge 2$, we denote by $\cU(\ell)$ the class of matroids with no $U_{2,\ell+2}$-minor.